tcheronneau/homers/README.md

 Alternatively you can also use nix.
 To build the project using nix, you can run `nix build .#`.
-And for the docker image :
+And for the docker image (not used anymore for the current build):
 ```
 nix build .#docker
 docker load < ./result